datastaxdevs/workshop-microservices-java/README.md

 ## 5. CRUD Repository

-It is now time to define the data modelin Apache Cassandra.
+It is now time to define the data model in Apache Cassandra.
 With the explanations coming from the slides you know this is the table we are looking for :

 ```sql
 CREATE TABLE todoapp.todo_tasks (